DanielaBarbosa13/AI-Assisted-Database-Group-Project/README.md

 🔄 Submit a pull request.

-Testing 🧪
+🧪 Running Tests

 To run tests, use:

 pytest tests/

-License 📜
+📜 License

 This project is open-source and available under the MIT License.

-Contact 📩
+📩 Contact & Support

 For any inquiries or contributions, feel free to reach out via GitHub Issues or Discussion forums.